PackeTsar/meraki-cli/docs/step-by-step_installation.md

     - Run `sudo apt update` to pull the latest repository info
       - Provide your password when prompted
     - Run `sudo apt install python3-pip` to install the PIP Python package manager
+    - Run `sudo apt install pipx` to install the PIPX virtual environment package installer
+    - Run `pipx ensurepath` to add the PIPX app directory to your PATH
-    - Run `sudo pip3 install meraki-cli` to install the Meraki-CLI tool
+    - Run `pipx install meraki-cli` to install the Meraki-CLI tool
     - Run `sudo activate-global-python-argcomplete` to activate the tab autocompletion feature
-    > NOTE: We are running this as sudo on purpose.
-The autocomplete feature must be installed and activated at the global level
-        - You should just see the response "Installing bash completion script /etc/bash_completion.d/python-argcomplete"
     - Log out and back into the OS to restart BASH and enable tab-autocompletion
     - Run the `meraki` command and make sure you see the help output
     - Type `meraki` at the prompt and then hit the TAB key a few times